 - Acting for All Risks and War Risks reinsurers in the Russian Aircraft Litigation (listed as one of the Lawyer’s Top 20 cases for 2024);

-- Acting for the successful claimant/applicant in the Renaissance v Chlodwig litigation, where the Commercial Court granted an anti-suit and anti-anti-suit injunction restraining foreign proceedings, commenced under Article 248 of the Russian Commercial Procedural Code, in which the respondents had made claims worth USD 130 million.
+- Acting for the successful claimant/applicant in the Renaissance v Chlodwig litigation, where the Commercial Court granted an anti-suit and anti-anti-suit injunction restraining foreign proceedings, commenced under Article 248 of the Russian Commercial Procedure Code, in which the respondents had made claims worth USD 130 million.

 He is regularly instructed in a range of shipping cases and recently undertook a secondment at a City solicitors’ firm, specialising in contentious shipping work, where he advised on claims arising under time charterparties, voyage charterparties and bills of lading.